lydell/LinkHints/CONTRIBUTING.md

 - [ESLint] for linting.
 - [Prettier] for automatic code formatting.
 - [Sucrase] for compiling Flow type annotation and JSX.
-- [Preact] for easily making the options UI.
+- [Preact] for easily making the options UI and the website.
 - [WebExtension Polyfill] for using the `browser` API both in Chrome and Firefox.

 ## File overview